johnpapa/awesome-angular-workshop/README.md

 ## Apps

-All apps are in the `src/client` folder.
+All apps are in the `src` folder.
 There is a `src/server` folder containing a node server, as some other apps may or may not use it.

 ### 0-awesome

 `0-awesome` is our basic template app.
-All other apps in the `src/client` folder are derived from `0-awesome` and then modified as needed.
+All other apps in the `src` folder are derived from `0-awesome` and then modified as needed.

 ### 1-router